SeanHRN/krita-renpy-scripter/README.md

 3. `Generate Ren'Py Scripting` will be in the list; check its box.
 4. Restart Krita.

-# Known Issue
- - The image dimensions section of the Scale Percentage Size Calculator doesn't automatically update when a Krita document is opened.
-This also means that if you switch to a different document, the first document's dimensions are still displayed (until you change the number).

-# Changes to Make Next
- - Fix the aforementioned size update issue.
+# v1.0 -> v1.1 Change List
+ - Scale Percentage Size Calculator properly updates the dimensions when a \
+new document is loaded, when the user switches between active documents, \
+and when all documents are closed.
+ - Several GUI tweaks:
- - Revise the widget layout to use the space more efficiently.
-The export buttons could go on one line.
+     - The export options are on a single line.
+     - Instances of `pos(x, y)` and `align(x, y)` have been given a space between pos/align and the left parenthesis to look a bit nicer and be consistent with the output style: `pos (x, y)` and `align (x, y)`
+     - `Scale Dimensions` is now capitalized to be consistent with the rest of the text.

 # Feedback
 Do you have suggestions on how to make the plugin better?
 Are there any commonly-used templates that you want to see as export options?
 Send a message to my [krita-artists.org page](https://krita-artists.org/u/HyDrone/summary).